 "Leather Memoir" at Ringold Alley San Francisco, California

-Ringold Street, a small alley located in the SoMa district between 8th /& 9th Streets and Harrison & Folsom Streets, is being transformed into a vibrant corridor while paying homage to its colorful past.
+Ringold Street, a small alley located in the SoMa district between 8th /& 9th Streets and Harrison & Folsom Streets, has been transformed into a vibrant corridor while paying homage to its colorful past.
 Prior to the AIDS crisis, the out-of-the-way alley served as the go-to place for gay men to rendezvous after the numerous gay bars along Folsom Street – then known as the "Miracle Mile" – closed for the night.
 Several major American cities had similar areas dubbed as the "merry-go-round," a sort of outdoor sexual market where gay men would gather.
 Up until the 1990s Ringold Street continued to play a major role in San Francisco's leather and gay SOMA scenes.
 These days, the alley is quiet, surrounded by a mix of row houses and light industrial businesses.

 Improvements to Ringold Street were designed as a community benefit associated with the development of a large scale residential community located at 8th and Harrison Streets [which was formerly used by Golden Gate Transit as a bus yard].
 The development is part of a larger planning process that is conforming to the Western SOMA Community Development Plan, which calls for the creation of the LGBT historical district as well as various zoning changes in the area.
 After consulting a committee of community leaders including anthropologist and leather historian Gayle Rubin, executive director of Folsom Street Events Demetri Moshoyannis, and the late Jim Meko, former chair of the Western SoMa Citizens Planning Task Force, Jeffrey Miller envisioned "The Leather Memoir."